vanyle/vlearn/README.md

 # Performance

-We are faster than tensorflow.
+Our goal is to be faster than tensorflow.
 No more waiting for days to train your model.
+To do this, we provide feature to distribute the computation across devices and we support more GPUs.
+We plan to have a CUDA and an OpenCL backend.

 # Building and Usage.